Women's, Gender, and Sexuality Studies (Minor)Apply Now

 - Nine hours of graduate credit are required with a B or better in each course.

-- No more than three hours of coursework may overlap between the major department coursework requirement and the Women's and Gender Studies minor.
+- No more than three hours of coursework may overlap between the major department coursework requirement and the Women's, Gender and Sexuality Studies minor.
 Students may choose from the courses listed on the website and/or a list of approved special topics courses.

 - Because the Minor is an interdisciplinary one, at least one of the courses needs to be in a field different from that of the graduate program in which the student is enrolled.

-- All courses must be taught by the Women's and Gender Studies Affiliated Faculty.
+- All courses must be taught by the Women's, Gender and Sexuality Studies Affiliated Faculty.

 - An Affiliated Faculty member (not in the field of the degree graduate program) must sit on the master's or dissertation committee.